meilisearch/engine-team/guides/meilisearch-release.md

 - the title of the release
 - the tag associated to the release: should be `vX.X.Xrc0`
 - ⚠️ the branch on which to push the tag: `release-vX.X.X`.
 Do not push the tag to `main`!
-- the description.
-Add as many details as possible: the PRs, the authors, the new usage, the external contributors we want to thank...
+- the description: add as many details as possible: the PRs, the authors, the new usage, the external contributors we want to thank...
 - ⚠️ the `This is a pre-release` check box

 ![GH release form](../assets/gh-pre-release.png)